 I would say the main cause for that is a couple of things.
 Number one, the strength of our Trade Accelerator Program is that it’s both the government and private sector working together.
 So, in the case of the Trade Accelerator, organizations like RBC, for whom there is tremendous value in them helping their commercial clients grow, are at the table.
 Just as EDC [Export Development Canada] is.
 And so, we reflected on the situation in Canada right now, historically there have been some well-intended government programs around, but there hasn’t been a full-court press akin to what we’ve done with the Trade Accelerator.
-What our report identified is there is a definite need for a scale-up version of the Trade Accelerator, where we’re bringing government and private sector expertise together.
+What our report identified is there is a definite need for a scaled-up version of the Trade Accelerator, where we’re bringing government and private sector expertise together.
 Where we’re using these joint resources to identify companies who have the potential or what we define as high growth and would benefit from more formal exposure to different financial models, different technology tools, how to build leadership and executive teams, and how to look for growth markets for their businesses both in Canada and beyond.

 Toronto has always been considered as Canada’s tech hub and one of the best places to start and grow a business.
 However, because of the lack of resources, it’s falling behind global competitors.
 Do you believe that if it wasn’t for the lack of resources, Toronto would have the potential of being at the top internationally?

 As a tech hub, I would put a counter-point to that question.
 I was just speaking in London, England a couple of weeks ago; we are being globally defined right now as a leading innovation center.
-We are being recognized for the research and for the innovation palate that we have in market.
-Two things that have enabled that, is number one, the global calipees that was introduced in 2017 was been instrumental in attracting more talent to Toronto.
+We are being recognized for the research and for the innovation palate that we have in the market.
+Two things that have enabled that, is number one, the Global Talent Stream that was introduced in 2017 was been instrumental in attracting more talent to Toronto.
 And the fact that we’ve established such a global profile for AI, quantum computing, those types of things that are really deep in terms of where our researchers and universities are.
 With that said, our belief is that the coming few years for us to keep this global stature, in addition to the research capability, is how do we commercialize the developments our innovators are coming up with.
-That is where programs, like our scale up program, are going to be critical to help these innovators get access to market and also, look at how do they grow their business beyond.
+That is where programs, like our scale-up program, are going to be critical to help these innovators get access to market and also, look at how do they grow their business beyond.